paydotir/php-sdk/readme.md

 ## License

-This package has been developed under MIT license.
+This package licensed under The MIT License.